Direct data-driven model-reference control with Lyapunov stability guarantees

 \subsubsection{Hypothesis verification}

-For Gaussian noise, \eqref{eq:Wainwright} also makes it possible to check Assumption \ref{ass:noise3} from data using a non-conservative estimate of the noise bound.
-Clearly, to have high confidence bounds we need $T \mu^2$ large.
+Given the data, the right-hand side of both \eqref{ass:noise3_a} and \eqref{ass:noise3_b} are known.
+Hence, Assumption~\ref{ass:noise3} can be checked from data whenever an upperbound on the noise is known deterministically.
+For Gaussian noise, \eqref{eq:Wainwright} makes it possible to have high-confidence bounds on the noise, hence on the probability that Assumption \ref{ass:noise3} holds.
+Note that, to have high confidence bounds, we need $T \mu^2$ large.
 Averaging permits to take $\mu^2$ large and compensate its effect on the estimate with $N$.